haukelicht/rhetorical_strategies_course/README.md

 # Code and materials for course "Comparative perspectives on elite rhetoric and democratic competition"

-This repository contains code and materials for the course "Comparative perspectives on elite rhetoric and democratic competition" taught by Hauke Licht (hauke.licht@wiso.uni-koeln.de).
+This repository contains code and materials for the course "Comparative perspectives on elite rhetoric and democratic competition" taught by Hauke Licht (hauke.licht@uibk.ac.at).

 ## R setup